kochsoft/diablo2/doc/general_science/mods_readme.txt

 # ============
 # As always, all is in little endian.
 #
+# constants:
+# ----------
+# Plain bit sequence without any letters.
+To be cited as is.
+#
+# skill ids:
+# ----------
+# 9s
+#   Standing for a 9 bit sequence representing a specific
+#   skill id from skills.txt.
+#
 # integer:
 # --------
 # number_of_bits i [(offset=0)]: Signifies an integer, potentially with an offset.